How to Stop Being Self-Centered in a Relationship: 25 Ways

 23. Listen to non-verbal cues

-When people feel like their partners don’t care about them, then tend to close up and don’t express themselves openly.
-So if you want to help them open up, then reading their non-verbal cues is important.
+When people feel their partners don’t care about them, they tend to close up and not express themselves openly.
+So, if you want to help them open up, reading their non-verbal cues is essential.

-Research shows that reading these cues can help you develop stronger relationships and get rid of self-centered behavior.
+Research shows that reading these cues can help you develop stronger relationships and eliminate self-centered behavior.

 24. Don’t keep talking about yourself

 One of the characteristics of a self-centered person is that they constantly talk about themselves.
-If you’re trying to be a better person, then free up some space for your partner to talk.
+If you’re trying to be a better person, free up space for your partner to talk.

 Catch yourself when you’re ranting about something that happened to you, and change the topic to your partner instead.